CKGrafico/Frontend-Boilerplates/README.md

 ## App Technologies
 On this branch _(Basic)_ we use:
 - **BEM + BEMIT + etc:** A mix of BEM and related-BEM technologies to create conventions for CSS classes.
-- **EcmaScript2015:** All the code uses this version of ES, also gulp files.
-- **jQuery:** Only to show how to import an external library.
+- **TypeScript:** This project uses TypeScript instead of JavaScript.
 - **Linting:** Linting for JavaScript and SASS.
 - **Normalize:** Normalize our css, you can extend it easily.
 - **SASS:** Scss structure with good practises.